wolfSSL/wolfBoot/docs/compile.md

 When compiled with `WOLFBOOT_SMALL_STACK=1`, wolfBoot reduces the stack usage considerably, and simulates dynamic memory allocations by assigning dedicated, statically allocated, pre-sized memory areas.

+### Allow bigger stack size allocation

+Some combinations of authentication algorithms, key sizes and math configuration in wolfCrypt require a large amount of memory to be allocated in the stack at runtime.
+By default, if your configuration falls in one of these cases, wolfBoot compilation will terminate with an explicit error.

+In some cases you might have enough memory available to allow large stack allocations.
+To circumvent the compile-time checks on the maximum allowed stack size, use `WOLFBOOT_HUGE_STACK=1`.

 ### Disable Backup of current running firmware

 Optionally, it is possible to disable the backup copy of the current running firmware upon the installation of the